 Order(s) of the Inspector Pursuant to section 153 and/or section 154 of the Long-Term Care Homes Act, 2007, S.O.
-2007, c.8 Ministère de la Santé et des Soins de longue durée Ordre(s) de l'inspecteur Aux termes de l'article 153 et/ou de l'article 154 de la Loi de 2007 sur les foyers de soins de longue durée, L.O.
+2007, c.8 Ministére de la Santé et des Soins de longue durée Ordre(s) de l'inspecteur Aux termes de l'article 153 et/ou de l'article 154 de la Loi de 2007 sur les foyers de soins de longue durée, L.O.
 2007, chap.
-8 assessor in making a decision, with input (not direction) from the resident or their SDM about the necessity and safety of a bed rail.
+8 use and any involuntary movements, toileting habits, sleeping patterns or habits and environmental factors, all of which could more accurately guide the assessor in making a decision, with input (not direction) from the resident or their SDM about the necessity and safety of a bed rail.
 The final conclusion would be documented as to whether bed rails would be indicated or not, why one or more bed rails were required, the type of bed rail required, when the bed rails were to be applied, how many, on what sides of the bed and whether any accessory or amendment to the bed system was necessary to minimize any potential injury or entrapment risks to the resident.
-For this follow up inspection, four residents (#100-103) were selected for review to determine whether they were assessed for bed rail safety in accordance with the Clinical Guidance document above.
-Residents #100 and #102 were observed in bed with one or more bed rails in use and had a written plan of care identifying that they required one or more bed rails in a particular position (either in "guard" or "assist" positions) and resident #101 did not require the use of bed rails but was provided with a bolstered mattress.
-Resident #103 was provided with a bolstered mattress and had both rotating assist rails in the "assist" position.
-According to registered staff, all four residents were assessed by registered staff and monitored by personal support workers (PSWs) for three days regarding the use of their bed rails and sleeping patterns.
-The results were electronically entered into a database which was used by registered staff to complete other assessment forms.
-A total of four different types of forms were reviewed and whether in combination or alone, did not fully capture enough or adequate bed safety information identified in the Clinical Guidance document noted above.
+For this follow up inspection, four residents (#100-103) were selected for review to determine whether they were assessed for bed rail safety in accordance with the Clinical Guidance document and if any identified risks were identified and mitigated.
+All four residents were observed to have one or more rotating assist bed rails applied, either in the "guard" position, the "assist" position or one in both positions.
+The bed rails were designed to rotate 180 degrees horizontally, or 90 degrees either to the left or to the right from a central point.
+The terminology for the various bed rail positions was identified in the bed manufacturer's user guide book.
+The licensee however identified the bed rails as either being in the "engaged" (guard) position or the "not engaged" (assist) position.
+According to the Director of Care and various registered staff, all four residents were required to be assessed by registered staff and monitored by personal support workers (PSWs) for three days upon admission for sleeping patterns and bed rail use while in bed.
+PSWs were required to enter their observations into an electronic data base by answering a series of questions.
+Handwritten forms were completed by registered staff to document any information related to the resident and their bed rails included the "Interdisciplinary Restraint/Personal Assistance Services Devices (PASD) Assessment and Consent" (IRPAC) and "Resident Sleep Patterns - Bed Rail Assessment" (RSPBRA).
+A total of three different types of forms were reviewed and whether in combination or alone, did not fully capture enough or comprehensive bed safety information identified in the Clinical Guidance document noted above.
 The forms were geared towards the use of various types of Personal Assistance Services Devices (PASD) and bed rails were included as one type of PASD.
-The licensee did not develop any policies or procedures for the various staff members in the home to follow in conducting clinical bed safety assessments and did not identify what forms were to be consistently used and when.
-A) The licensee did not develop a form or data collection tool that was specifically designed to capture the assessor's decision making regarding the various risks related to the resident who had a bed rail applied, whether in the "guard" or "assist" position while in bed, especially when asleep.
-The form that was used captured limited information, related mostly to the resident's ability to use the bed rail for bed mobility and transfers out or into bed.
 The questions that were answered by the PSWs and who were tasked to observe the resident in bed were designed as "yes" and "no" questions.
-These included whether or
+These